jekyllize/jekyllize.gihtub.io/README.md

 from Ruediger Meier Github repository.
 Giving website specific infos (website name, url etc.) in the `site.conf` ini file, it replace the specified variables with the ini file informations.
-Once done it installs ruby bundle, grunt and jekyll automatically and push the resulting `_site` content in a specified git repository.
+Once done it installs ruby bundle, runs grunt and jekyll automatically and push the resulting `_site` content in a specified git repository.